Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Running is a great way to lose weight, mainly because it burns fat, which will do just that if you do it regularly, often enough.
 It also boosts your metabolism, so you metabolize faster after running, allowing for more calories being burned even when at rest.
 If you do longer runs and put in a good effort, you’ll be even more likely to lose weight as your body is pushed harder and will burn more calories.

 Running can be used as a tool for weight loss if you run at an intensity level that will burn off excess fat in your belly.
 This is because running burns more calories than walking at a similar distance.
-For example, you need to walk 3 miles per hour (4.8 km/h) to burn approximately 150 calories, whereas it takes you about 6 minutes to walk 2 miles per hour (3.2 km/h).
+For example, you need to walk 3 miles per hour (4.8 km/h) to burn approximately 150 calories, whereas it takes about 6 minutes to walk 2 miles per hour (3.2 km/h).

 Running Burns More Calories Than Most Exercises